situmtech/flutter/example/README.md

 ## What's in here

-This folder contains the necessary source code for an example application using the **SitumWayfinding plugin**.
+This folder contains the necessary source code for an example application using the **Situm Flutter plugin**.

 <div align="center" style="display: flex;">
     <img src="./docs/assets/home_preview.png" alt="home_preview">